closeio/making.close.com/_posts/2022-06-02-aws-sync-vs-copy/index.md

 sync_to_s3 "$OTHER_FILE_TYPES" ""
 ```

 We opted-out of AWS mime-type guessing and set it manually for each file type.
-We were also now running the `sync` command 11 times instead of just 1.
+We were also now running the `sync` command 11 times instead of just once.

 ## 38 minutes upload time